 - a.
 To qualify for an STCW endorsement in Advanced Polar Code Operations applicants should provide evidence of satisfactory meeting the requirements for an endorsement in Basic Polar Code Operations as described in enclosure (3); and - b.
 Provide evidence of completion of a Coast Guard approved course in Advanced Polar Code Operations.
 The course should meet the training and standard of competence specified in section A-V/4 paragraph 2 of the STCW Code (See Enclosure 2 to this document); and - c.
 Provide evidence of 2 months of seagoing service at the management level or as an Officer in Charge of Navigational Watch (OICNW), as defined in 46 CFR 10.107 while operating in polar waters. - d.
-Mariners who have met the training and standard of competence for Advanced training specified in the previously published CG-OES Policy Letter No. 01-16, will be considered to have met the requirement of paragraph 1(b) of this enclosure for an original endorsement.
-This training should be documented via course completion certificates or company letters. - 2.
-Transitional Provisions: Until July 1, 2020, applicants who commenced approved seagoing service in polar waters prior to July 1, 2018 may provide evidence of one of the following to qualify for an endorsement in Advanced Polar Code operations: - a.
-Three months of seagoing service at the management level as defined in 46 CFR 10.107 within the previous 5 years while operating within polar waters, or - b.
-Two months of seagoing service at the management level as defined in 46 CFR 10.107 within the previous 5 years while operating within polar waters and evidence of completing training consistent with the guidance for ships operating in polar waters of section B-V/g of the STCW Code.
-This training should be documented via course completion certificates or company letters. - 3.
+Mariners who have met the training and standard of competence for Advanced training specified in the previously published CG-OES Policy Letter No. 01-16, will be considered to have met the requirement of paragraph 1.b of this enclosure for an original endorsement.
+This training should be documented via course completion certificates or company letters.
+These transitional provisions are applicable as long as this policy letter is valid.
+Training accepted under CG-OES Policy Letter 01-16 will be accepted for an original endorsement regardless of when the mariner completed the training. - 2.
 Application for New Endorsements: Applications should be submitted in accordance with the requirements of 46 CFR 10.209 noting the following information: - a.
-A chemical test as described in 46 CFR 10.231(b) is not required for this endorsement - b.
-As per 46 CFR 10.219 there are no fees associated with the issuance of this endorsement - c.
-As per 46 CFR 10.231(c)(1) a completed signed CG-719B "Application for Merchant Mariner Credential" is required - d.
-As per 46 CFR 10.231(c)(2) proof that the mariner either holds a valid TWIC or has applied for a TWIC is required - e.
+A chemical test as described in 46 CFR 10.231(b) is not required for this endorsement. - b.
+As per 46 CFR 10.219 there are no fees associated with the issuance of this endorsement. - c.
+As per 46 CFR 10.231(c)(1) a completed signed CG-719B "Application for Merchant Mariner Credential" is required. - d.
+As per 46 CFR 10.231(c)(2) proof that the mariner either holds a valid TWIC or has applied for a TWIC is required. - e.
 Sea service letters should be submitted in accordance with 46 CFR 10.232 and should include the number of days served on a vessel operating in polar waters. - f.
-Applicants should hold an STCW endorsement for Master, Chief Mate or OICNW listed in 46 CFR 11.304.
+Applicants should hold an STCW endorsement for Master, Chief Mate or OICNW listed in 46 CFR 11.304 - 3.
+Renewal of endorsements.
+To renew an STCW Endorsement for Advanced Polar Code Operations, a mariner must meet the applicable requirements in 46 CFR 10.227 to renew their national endorsement and provide evidence of maintaining the standard of competence through one of the following: - a.
+Complete an approved or accepted refresher training in Advanced Polar Code operations; or - b.
+Provide evidence of being a qualified instructor who has taught a Coast Guard-approved or accepted course for Advanced Polar Code Operations at least twice within the past 5 years; or - c.
+Provide evidence of having completed 2 months of seagoing service at the management level within the previous 5 years on a vessel(s) operating within polar waters.